-SecurityNational Mortgage is a mortgage lender incorporated under the laws of the State of Utah.
+SecurityNational Mortgage Company ("SecurityNational Mortgage"), a wholly owned subsidiary of the Company, is a mortgage lender incorporated under the laws of the State of Utah.
 SecurityNational Mortgage is approved and regulated by the Federal Housing Administration (FHA), a department of the U.S. Department of Housing and Urban Development (HUD), to originate mortgage loans that qualify for government insurance in the event of default by the borrower.
 SecurityNational Mortgage obtains mortgage loans primarily from its retail offices and independent brokers.
-The loans are funded from internal cash flows, including through loan purchase agreements with Security National Life, and from unaffiliated financial institutions.
+The loans are funded from internal cash flows, including through loan purchase agreements with Security National Life Insurance Company ("Security National Life") and from unaffiliated financial institutions.
+SecurityNational Mortgage receives fees from the borrowers and other secondary fees from third party investors that purchase its loans.
 SecurityNational Mortgage sells its loans to third party investors and does not retain servicing of these loans.
 SecurityNational Mortgage pays the brokers and retail loan officers a commission for loans that are brokered through SecurityNational Mortgage.

-For the three months ended March 31, 2012 and 2011, SecurityNational Mortgage originated and sold 2,440 loans (\$445,523,469 total volume) and 1,587 loans (\$265,230,124 total volume), respectively.
-The mortgage loan volume in 2012 has been higher than in 2011 primarily due to an increase market share in mortgage loan originations.
-SecurityNational Mortgage anticipates the loan volume for 2012 to be approximately \$125,000,000 to \$200,000,000 per month range compared to \$80,000,000 to \$150,000,000 per month range in 2011.
+For the nine months ended September 30, 2012 and 2011, SecurityNational Mortgage originated and sold 9,578 loans (\$1,737,213,000 total volume) and 5,682 loans (\$959,730,000 total volume), respectively.
+The mortgage loan volume in 2012 has been higher than in 2011 primarily due to an increase in market share.
+The increase in market share was attributed to an expansion of the retail loan operations of SecurityNational Mortgage.
+SecurityNational Mortgage anticipates the loan volume for 2012 to be approximately \$125,000,000 to \$240,000,000 per month range compared to \$80,000,000 to \$150,000,000 per month range in 2011.

-The following table shows the condensed financial results of the mortgage operations for the three months ended March 31, 2012 and 2011.
-See Note 8 to the Condensed Consolidated Financial Statements.
+The following table shows the condensed financial results of the mortgage operations for the three and nine months ended September 30, 2012 and 2011.
+See Note 7 to the Condensed Consolidated Financial Statements.